aesthetic-suite/framework/docs/formats/web/js.md

 ## File structure

 During compilation, an `index.js` file will be created based on the design system YAML configuration file.
-An additional `themes/<name>.js` file will be created for each theme configured in the YAML file.
+Additional `themes/<name>.js` files will be created for each theme configured in the YAML file.

 This would look something like the following:

 ```
-<target>/
+css/<target>/
 ├── themes/
 │   ├── day.js
 │   └── night.js